tyc/Aldous-Broder/Aldous-Broder/README.md

 ## rustdoc ##

 rust has the ability to generate html documentation of the code but it's default configuration is only limited to public functions and modules.
-Not 100% sure of the rational behind this reasoning, but I would have thought that rustdocs should work on all levels.
+Not 100% sure of the reasoning, but I would have thought that rustdocs should work on all levels.
 As it stands now, getting it generate documents for private code needs some extra flags.

 I have created a [batch file](https://github.com/tyc/Aldous-Broder/blob/master/Aldous-Broder/gen_doc.bat "https://github.com/tyc/Aldous-Broder/blob/master/Aldous-Broder/gen_doc.bat") to generate the documentations.

-It uses `cargo doc` to generate the public functions first, and the execute `rustdoc` via `cargo` to generate the private functions and modules.
-This two steps creates a set of documentations that seems to be complete.
+It uses `cargo doc` to generate the public functions first, and then execute `rustdoc` via `cargo` to generate the private functions and modules.
+These two steps creates a set of documentation that seems to be complete.
 Being html documentation, the links are useful for navigating through the code.

-## ownership and ownership ##
+## ownership and borrowing ##

 [https://doc.rust-lang.org/book/ownership.html](https://doc.rust-lang.org/book/ownership.html "https://doc.rust-lang.org/book/ownership.html")

-My development background is embedded systems and C is my language of choice.
+My development background is from embedded systems and C is my language of choice.
 The concept of ownership and borrowing are not relevant in C unless it is explicitly in your design.

 I really like this idea as it forms the core aspect of safety.
 C, by default, does not promote C memory safety.